Estimated reading time: 13 minutes

 Establishing a Fair Pay Agreement in the adult social care sector and other industries

-In plain english, this means the introduction of collective bargaining, empowering unions and the workers whom they represent, to collectively negotiate increased pay and conditions.
+This means the introduction of collective bargaining, empowering unions and the workers whom they represent, to collectively negotiate increased pay and conditions.

 Trade Union Legislation Updates

 Labour now in Government is seeking an enhanced role for trade unions.
 The King’s speech briefing notes specifically mention that the Bill will strengthen the unions, update trade union legislation, introduce new rights, reverse the restrictions on trade union activity – including the previous Government’s approach to minimum service levels – and promote what it calls ‘good faith negotiation and bargaining in industrial relations’.
 It will be interesting to see how this plays out.
-We haven’t seen very much in the way of ‘good faith negotiations’ in recent years.
+We haven’t seen very much in the way of ‘good faith negotiations’ in recent years in some disputes.

 Nevertheless, there will need to be a more collaborative approach to industrial relations.
 Employers and Unions will both have to move significantly towards each other.
 Businesses will need to engage in good faith negotiations and be ready for increased union activity.